Higher education bubble in the United States: Impact of the Coronavirus Pandemic

 In the aftermath of the COVID-19 pandemic, colleges and universities saw an increase in the number of faculty members leaving academia, citing low pay, stressful work environments, heavy workloads, lack of administrative support, and occupational burnout as reasons for their decisions.
 Non-tenure track professors now make up three-quarters of college faculty, up from a quarter in 1975.
 Moreover, lecturers and professors in the humanities face a highly precarious job market.
 Graduates who majored in the humanities and the liberal arts in the 2010s were most likely to regret having done so and had lower expected incomes than their counterparts in STEM.

 Between the early 2000s and the late 2010s, the number of students from emerging economies going abroad for higher education increased, and the United States was the most popular destination for international students, many of whom were from mainland China.
-In fact, the United States was the single most popular destination for Chinese students; among children of the Chinese ruling class ("princelings"), attending elite institutions in the United States was commonplace and seen as a status symbol, but the deterioration in the bilateral relationship as exemplified by President Donald Trump's entry restrictions on Chinese students in addition to the travel complications produced by the COVID-19 pandemic reduced the number of Chinese students enrolling in many American colleges and universities.
-However, foreign enrollments rebounded post-pandemic, with a surge of students coming from India and sub-Saharan Africa.
+The United States was the single most popular destination for Chinese students; among children of the Chinese ruling class ("princelings"), attending elite institutions in the United States was commonplace and seen as a status symbol, but the deterioration in the bilateral relationship as exemplified by President Donald Trump's entry restrictions on Chinese students in addition to the travel complications produced by the COVID-19 pandemic reduced the number of Chinese students enrolling in many American colleges and universities.

+Foreign enrollments rebounded post-pandemic, with a surge of students coming from India and sub-Saharan Africa.
 Nevertheless, dependency on foreign students threatened the future of many American schools, which have hitherto been assuming that the number of international applicants would keep growing.
 As mentioned above, this no longer holds during the second Trump administration.